JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

   | kubectl apply -f -
 ```

 Once that's wrapped wait a few minutes for the pods to boot up.
-You can watch the linkerd namespace or, if you're using tmc you can take a peak at the workloads there.
+You can watch the linkerd namespace or, if you're using tmc you can take a peak at the workloads under the workloads tab or by looking at one of the worker nodes.

 ```bash
 # Run this for each cluster